tklx/nginx/README.md

 - Based on the super slim [tklx/base][base] (Debian GNU/Linux).
 - Nginx installed directly from Debian.
 - Uses [tini][tini] for zombie reaping and signal forwarding.
-- Includes ``VOLUME /var/www`` for easy webroot access.
-- Includes ``VOLUME /etc/nginx`` for easy config access.
 - Includes ``EXPOSE 80 443``, so standard container linking will make it automatically available to the linked containers.
-- Can be coupled with another container to provide SSL access and/or proxying.
+- Can be coupled with other containers to provide SSL access and/or proxying.

 ## Usage